LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Find and click on a given identifier row on the [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) page.

 The `Edit Your App ID Configuration` screen will open.
-You will be taking one action for each of these three identifiers.
+Take one action for each of these three identifiers.

 Looking at the `App Services` column, scroll down to the `App Groups` row